—

 Are Arabica or Robusta beans better for espresso?

-Can I use pre-ground coffee for espresso?
+Can I use regular coffee beans for espresso?

 Conclusion: The Final Verdict